 This request for proposal (RFP) guide is designed to be used by electric utilities or other entities that plan to seek competitive bids for engineering, procurement, and construction (EPC) contracts for energy storage installations.
-By providing clear guidelines and helpful RFP templates, the guide should further the goal of standardizing the issuance of RFPs.
+By providing clear guidelines and RFP templates, the guide should further the goal of standardizing the issuance of RFPs.
 For equipment suppliers and other respondents to an energy storage RFP, the guide may also serve to improve clarity, including streamlining the communication process for RFPs.
 It may also help bidders formulate more effective proposals, whether they are companies offering comprehensive storage products or coalitions of companies working together to respond to bids.
 The combined result is intended to make the RFP evaluation process more transparent and efficient.
-In general, this guide anticipates that the utility, acting as buyer in an RFP process, will establish the commercial terms and conditions so as to facilitate negotiation of such terms during the bid evaluation stage leading to a contract award.
+In general, this guide anticipates that the utility, acting as buyer in an RFP process, will own the system.
+An RFP for a power purchase agreements (PPA) has some overlap with utility-owned systems, but presents unique requirements that are not addressed in this guide.